-This is a domiciliary care agency which provides rehabilitation services including fracture rehabilitation.
-The service includes a range of personal care services to people living in their own homes and in an intermediate care setting in the Belfast area.
-A professional team including an occupational therapist and physiotherapist to assess and plan care for the service users and provide professional intervention as required.
-The agency is a transition service for discharged hospital patients.
-The registered manager and staff provide support for service users over the age of 65 who require rehabilitation and /or intermediate care following illness or fracture.
+This is a domiciliary care agency which provides reablement services which include a range of personal care services to people living in their own homes in the Belfast area.
+The agency has a team of occupational therapists and reablement support staff to assess and plan care for the service users and provide professional intervention when required.
+The agency is a transition service for discharged hospital patients and persons in their own homes aged 65 and over.